Your American Express® Card comes with a variety of tools that can help you manage your Credit Card. Here's what you need to know.

 When you apply for a Credit Card, you’ll have the opportunity to indicate your preferred Credit Card limit.
-Approval for your new credit line will be subject to our approval criteria.
-You should ensure that you nominate a Credit Card limit that’s in line with your current financial circumstances.
+Please note, approval for your new credit line will be subject to our approval criteria.
+To avoid disapointment, you should ensure that you nominate a Credit Card limit that’s in line with your current financial circumstances.
+If you don’t want to nominate your own credit limit, we’ll assign you one, basing our decision on your current financial circumstances.
 It’s also important to know that choosing a low limit during the application process will not change your chances of approval.
-If you don’t choose a limit, we’ll assign you one, based on your current financial circumstances.

 You can request to change your credit limit at any time.